vinyadav-tibco/tci-flogo/samples/app-dev/Connectors/CRM/HubSpot/readme.md

 ### Run the application
 For running the application, first you have to push the app and then scale up the app.
-Then after sometime you can see your app in running status.l
+Then after sometime you can see your app in running status.

 ![Sample Response](../../../import-screenshots/hubspot_ss/push1.png)
 ![Sample Response](../../../import-screenshots/hubspot_ss/push2.png)